yardenhochman/create_your_page/README.md

 Technologies: React On Express

-This website aims to allow anyone to make his own page, creating a web business card
+This website aims to allow anyone to make his own page, creating an online business card